 Independence of the judiciary in India

-It is very amusing that though our Indian constitution never mentioned about judicial review yet the apex judicial authority possess the power of judicial review.it has been stated under Article 32 and 226 that both the supreme court as well the high court are conferred with the power of judicial review of the following things-
+It is very amusing that though our Indian constitution never mentioned about judicial review yet the apex judicial authority possess the power of judicial review.
+It has been stated under Article 32 and 226 that both the Supreme cCurt as well the high court is conferred with the power of judicial review of the following things-

 - Judicial review of the legislative and administrative actions